Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

 \subsubsection{Void Formation}

-A two-dimensional setup has been used here to study the cases where droplet impacts are prone to void formation.
-For the test cases below, a droplet with a radius of $3 \mu m$ is impacted on a surface.
-The surface geometry is changed going from a flat surface to surfaces with step sizes of 0.12, 0.24, 0.36, $0.54 \mu m$.
-Impact velocity is $150 m/s$ for all the cases.
-Initial temperature of the substrate is $300 K$.
-All figures have been reported at $t=0.1 \mu s$, which is when the spread and recoil of the droplet have already finished and the shape of the splat is not going through any significant changes.
+Figure \ref{fig:SPS_IMP_13_main} illustrates results of the setup used to study cases where droplet impacts are prone to void formation, as occurs when a droplet impacts near a previously-deposited splat.
+For the test cases below, a droplet of radius $3 \mu m$ impacts onto a surface with a step, of height 0, 0.12, 0.24, 0.36, and $0.54 \mu m$.

-In the first case, the initial temperature for the droplet is $2985 K$.
-This temperature is slightly above solidification point of YSZ.
-Results for this test have been shown in figure \ref{fig:SPS_IMP_12}.
-Since the drops here are close to their melting point, solidification occurs shortly after they come in contact with the substrate.
-This prevents any significant pore formation near the step dent on the surface.
-The SPS data suggest that droplets are typically at higher temperatures above the melting point of YSZ at the time of impact.
-Hence, the same test case is repeated here with now an initial temperature of $3500 K$ for the droplets.
-Results for this case have been shown in figure \ref{fig:SPS_IMP_13}.
-In these cases, as the droplet needs more time to solidify, the spread and recoil occurs while the droplet has not lost enough heat for solidification.
-The impact this time is being controlled by the momentum force spreading the drop over the step boundary and surface tension forces acting upon it.
-Here the pore that is formed is nearly a quarter of circle whose radius is very close to the the step height.
-A possible explanation for this behavior might be due to large surface tension magnitude of molten YSZ, which forces the splat to form a nice curvature over the discontinuity.
-It is evident where the temperature was close to melting point of YSZ, the solidification process has prevented pore formation.
+In the first case, figure \ref{fig:SPS_IMP_12}, the initial temperature of the droplet is $2985 K$, only slightly above the solidification point of YSZ and so solidification occurs immediately upon contact with the substrate.
+This prevents any significant pore formation near the step.
+However, SPS droplets are typically hotter.
+Hence the same test case, but with an initial temperature of $3500 K$, is shown in Figure \ref{fig:SPS_IMP_13}.
+In this case, the droplet takes longer to solidify, and so spread and recoil occur while the droplet is still molten.
+The impact this time is controlled by the fluid momentum of the drop spreading over the step, and surface tension acting upon it.
+The pore that forms after the spread is driven by the speed of solidification and the surface tension acting on the nearly stagnant splat at the time of solidification.
+Here the pore can be approximated by a quarter circle, with a radius close to the step height.
+It is evident that at the lower temperature, close to the melting point of YSZ, immediate solidification prevents pore formation.